Eps2.6 succ3ss0r.p12: Plot

-In a flashback, Darlene (Carly Chaikin) meets with Mobley (Azhar Khan) and Trenton (Sunita Mani), introducing to Elliot's newest plan in taking E Corp down.
+In a flashback, Darlene (Carly Chaikin) meets with Mobley (Azhar Khan) and Trenton (Sunita Mani), introducing them to Elliot's newest plan in taking E Corp down.

 In present day, Darlene, Mobley, Trenton and Cisco (Michael Drayer) learn that Project Berenstain is illegal surveillance of three million people for the Five/Nine investigation.
-As Darlene records a video to threaten E Corp, Mobley is paranoid as the FBI has rounded 16 prime suspects and one was reported dead, believing that the FBI might be closing on them.
+As Darlene records a video to threaten E Corp, Mobley is paranoid as the FBI has rounded up 16 prime suspects with one reported dead, believing that the FBI might be closing in on them.
 Suddenly, they are interrupted when Susan Jacobs (Sandrine Holt) arrives home.
 As she has seen them and their equipment, they are forced to trap her in a pool room.

 At a Fourth of July party, Angela (Portia Doubleday) goes on a date with a man when she runs into a friend of her father.
-He humiliates her for working at E Corp, prompting her to call out the fact that she had more success than him in life.
+He humiliates her for working at E Corp, prompting her to call out the fact that she has had more success than him in life.
 Bored with her date, she decides to spend time with an older man.
 Her date is later revealed to be an FBI agent, who decides to abandon his job when Angela ditches him.

-Back at the smart house, Trenton releases Susan so she can use the bathroom, but she accidentally knocks her head against the wall when trying to attack her.
+Back at the smart house, Trenton releases Susan so she can use the bathroom.
+Susan accidentally knocks her head against the wall when trying to attack her.
 As the crew tries to find incriminating evidence from her emails, Susan recovers from her wound.
-Darlene decides to release Susan from her handcuffs, but then reveals that she recognized Susan as someone who laughed at the Washington Township leak after E Corp avoided repercussions.
-She surprises Susan by shocking her with a stun gun, causing her to fall in the pool due to her severe heart condition, killing her.
+Darlene decides to release Susan from her handcuffs, but then reveals that she recognized her as someone who laughed at the Washington Township leak after E Corp avoided repercussions.
+She surprises Susan by shocking her with a stun gun, causing her to fall into the pool due to her severe heart condition, killing her.
 She declares that it was done in self-defense and motivates Mobley and Trenton to escape, while she and Cisco destroy any incriminating evidence.
-They also take Susan's body to an animal shelter to incinerate her.
+They also take Susan's body to an animal shelter to incinerate it.

-Mobley prepares to leave but is forced to an interrogation by Dominique (Grace Gummer), after she interviewed the owner of Darlene's stolen gun.
-Mobley refuses to cooperate and Santiago (Omar Metwally) forces Dominique to release Mobley due to a lack of evidence.
+Mobley prepares to leave but is forced into an interrogation by Dominique (Grace Gummer), after she interviewed the owner of Darlene's stolen gun.
+Mobley refuses to cooperate and Santiago (Omar Metwally) forces Dominique to release him due to a lack of evidence.
 Mobley then arranges to meet with Trenton in order to flee.
 Trenton arrives at a coffee shop, and while Mobley does not arrive for two hours, someone approaches her.
 As she plans her next move, Darlene spends the night at Cisco's house.
 While he is showering, Darlene finds that he is communicating with the Dark Army, claiming that he has Darlene.
 She destroys his computer and when he steps out of the bathroom, she hits him with a baseball bat.